Quantifying the homology of periodic cell complexes: Periodic Graphs

 Connectivity of $q(K)$ does not guarantee that $K$ is connected, as the example of Fig.~\ref{fig:interwoven-lattices} shows.
-The index of $W_{q(K)}$ in the original lattice group $T =\Z^d$ will tell us the number of path-connected components of $K$.
-Also, since $w(p)$ encodes the relative offset in $K$ between endpoints of a path $p$ in $q(K)$, we see that if $p$ is a cycle in $q(K)$ with $w(p) = 0$, then the lift $q^{-1}[p]$ in $K$ contains elements of $Z_1(K)$.
-These concepts are the basis of the following result.
+The following result was first introduced in \cite{cohen1990recognizing} and establishes that the WQG contains enough information to determine the number of path-connected components of $K$.